 We want the health inequalities faced by people with a learning disability to be eliminated.
 For this to be possible we need:

-- Healthcare professionals to be trained in communicating effectively with people with a learning disability, making sure they understand the particular issues that affect them, know how to communicate effectively and involve them and their families in any decisions made around their health.
+- healthcare professionals to be trained in communicating effectively with people with a learning disability, making sure they understand the issues that affect them, and involving them and their families in any decisions made around their health

-- Tailored healthcare for people with a learning disability, where reasonable adjustments are made, their needs are understood and valued, and their rights Rights are the things everyone should be allowed to do like have a say, or go to school. are protected
+- tailored healthcare for people with a learning disability, where reasonable adjustments are made, their needs are understood and valued, and their rights Rights are the things everyone should be allowed to do like have a say, or go to school. are protected

-- People with a learning disability to be supported to make healthy life choices - and all care staff to be trained to provide that support.
+- people with a learning disability to be supported to make healthy life choices - and all care staff should be trained to provide that support

-Studies show that there are many reasons for the health inequalities faced by people with a learning disability - all of which have solutions:
+Studies show that there are many reasons for the health inequalities faced by people with a learning disability, including: